infosecn1nja/Red-Teaming-Toolkit/README.md

 * **Planning a Red Team exercise** This document helps inform red team planning by contrasting against the very specific red team style described in Red Teams. https://github.com/magoo/redteam-plan
 * **Awesome Lockpicking** a curated list of awesome guides, tools, and other resources related to the security and compromise of locks, safes, and keys. https://github.com/meitar/awesome-lockpicking
 * **Awesome Threat Intelligence** a curated list of awesome Threat Intelligence resources. https://github.com/hslatman/awesome-threat-intelligence
+* **APT Notes** Need some scenario?
+APTnotes is a repository of publicly-available papers and blogs (sorted by year) related to malicious campaigns/activity/software that have been associated with vendor-defined APT (Advanced Persistent Threat) groups and/or tool-sets. https://github.com/aptnotes/data